Guide to: Waterways Licences

 https://crouchharbour.uk/harbour-dues-canoe-kayak-paddle.../

-British Canoeing (and yes it covers SUP etc) I would say in the most widely used and covers probably covers the most water.
-It's £47 per year for an Adult ( £85 for a couple and family deals between £68 and £129).
+Paddle UK – (Formally British Canoeing) is the most widely used and probably covers the most water.
+It's between £47 and £60 per year for an Adult (£85 for a couple and family deals between £68 and £129).
 It includes Public Liability insurance and all income generated by membership fees is reinvested back into paddlesports, supporting the development of resources and projects that benefit members and the paddling community.
 This covers the person and any craft they paddle, it also offers discounts and other benefits.

 If you only want to paddle on the River Stour at Dedham the River Stour Trust do a licence.
-Its £5.40 per day, £11.30 for a week, £21.40 for a month or £47.70 for the year.
+Its £5.5 per day, £11.50 for a week, £21.80 for a month or £48.60 for the year.
 This is for the craft, not the person.
-Remember this is for 1 River which is covered within the British Canoeing license.
+Remember this is for 1 River which is covered within the Paddle UK license.

 https://www.riverstourtrust.org/.../craft-registrations/

 Some rivers, like The Chelmer, have separate licensing.
-These are £5 for a day or £35 for the year and can be purchased below.
+These are £6 for a day or £41 for the year and can be purchased below.
 Licence fees apply to all non-powered craft including dinghies and inflatables and this Licence is not covered within other types of Membership or Licence.
-This licence applies to the craft, not the person and if you paddle a Canoe/Kayak and a Paddleboard they are different licences.
-Its £5 for a day or £38.50 for a year for each licence.
+This licence applies to the craft, not the person and if you paddle a Canoe/Kayak and a Paddleboard they are different licences and have to be purchased separately.

 https://colchestercanoeclub.co.uk/

 There is also the Canal and River Trust who license access to 96 Canals and Navigable Rivers.
-I have to say their Website is not easy to use in my opinion and the Licence page points you towards British Canoeing anyway.
+Their Website is not easy to use in our opinion and the Licence page points you towards Paddle UK anyway.
 To only use CRT water it takes you to a very complicated registration and log in where it’s not clear on prices or how to License.
-The good news is a British Canoeing License covers all the CRT waterways as does Water Skills Academy membership as above.
+The good news is a Paddle UK License covers all the CRT waterways membership as above.

 https://canalrivertrust.org.uk/.../licensing-your-canoe

-The Broads National Park (or the Norfolk Broads as I call them) are controlled by the Broads Authority.
-The license to paddle is available from them for £9.60 for a week, £19.20 for 2 weeks or £42.69 for the year but is for the craft, not the person.
-Again if you have British Canoeing Membership you are covered to paddle here.
+The Broads National Park (or the Norfolk Broads as many people call them) are controlled by the Broads Authority.
+The license to paddle is available from them for £10.45 for a week, £20.90 for 2 weeks or £46.32 for the year but is for the craft, not the person.
+Again if you have Paddle UK Membership you are covered to paddle here.

 https://www.broads-authority.gov.uk/.../owning-a-boat/tolls